quanshenlong-ml/CocosCreatorTool/README.md

 # CocosCreatorTool
-The tool for Cocos Creator
+The tool for Cocos Creator.
 Using cocos creatro version 1.93 now.